wp-plugins/a-year-before/readme.txt

 If you like CSS, you can style the date with the class `ayb_date`, the link of the article with the class `ayb_link` and the notfound-message by using the class `ayb_notfound`.

 == Changelog ==

+0.6.1

+* Bugfix for multiple sidebars or sidebars not named "sidebar"

 0.6